nelsonchen90/advanced-js-notes/agile-notes.md

   * Economics - dev vs customer to have meaningful conversation
   * Quality - fit for purpose (not poor quality code)
   * accepted responsibility: story points-given by dev vs story value-given by customer
+  * flow - have continuous progress
+  * Redundancy - work in pairs, test is also a redundancy of the code

 3. Practicese:
   * Incremental design